denis-collette/Hello-World-/README.md

 Being too *slow*?

 #### Things I look forward to.
-> I will be the very best trainer.
+> I will be the very best trainee.

 **Or not...**